Wallet for end users

 Set up:

-1. Use your Root Account.
+1. Use your root Account.

 2. Create one Account Number per user with metadata.user_id.

-Pattern B — One Account per user under your Entity (sub-accounts)
+Pattern B: one Account per user under your Entity (sub-accounts)

-• KYB: none per user.
+• KYC: none per user.

 flowchart LR